-The Society of Exploration Geophysicists (SEG) Advanced Modeling Corporation is an industrial consortium dedicated to large-scale leading-edge geophysical numerical modeling.
+The Society of Exploration Geophysicists (SEG) Advanced Modeling Corporation (SEAM), serving as the research arm of SEG, is an industry-co-operative organization dedicated to large-scale leading-edge geophysical numerical modeling.

 The SEAM Story